ISN MIDDLE & HIGH SCHOOL PROGRAM

 Our commitment to foster students’ critical thinking, communication, collaboration, and intellectual curiosity is supported by real-world focus and applications in class, by engaging projects and class activities, by the use of diverse tools for teaching and learning, and teachers' capacity of creating meaningful learning experiences that enhance clarity and check for understanding.

-(Click on buttons for Course Descriptions.)
+(Click on buttons for Special Subject Course Descriptions)

 ENGLISH LANGUAGE DEVELOPMENT